 Deciding whether to handle billing in-house or partner with an expert service is a major choice for any sleep clinic.
 It’s about more than just money; it’s about the health of your practice and the quality of care you provide.
 While bringing on a billing partner has a direct cost, managing billing internally comes with its own expenses—salaries, benefits, training, software, and the financial impact of coding errors or staff turnover.

-Weighing the Costs and Benefits for Your Practice
+Weighing the Pros and Cons for Your Practice

 Many practices find that outsourcing their billing is a smart investment.
 It helps solve the constant paperwork shuffle for insurance claims, which often takes valuable time away from patients and can lead to unpaid bills.
 By handing off these complex tasks, your team can focus on what they do best: delivering excellent patient care.
 This shift not only improves office morale but also strengthens your practice’s overall operational efficiency.
 When your clinical staff isn’t bogged down by administrative work, they can provide a better experience for every person who walks through your door.